Knowing how to feed your corn snake is vital to the reptile’s overall health.

 With pinkies, you won’t have this problem.

-Mice are usually fed to a corn snake in live form or frozen and the fully thawed form.
+Mice are usually fed to a adult corn snake in live form or frozen and the fully thawed form.

 While baby corn snakes can eat frozen and thawed pinkies, they’re less likely to.